MOVIES LIKE TITANIC

-When the English aristocrat, Lady Sarah Ashley, goes to Australia to force her cheating husband to sell his cattle station, she discovers he’s been murdered.
+When the English aristocrat, Lady Sarah Ashley, goes to Australia to force her cheating husband to sell his cattle station, she discovers he’s been offed.
 She now must take over the ranch in his place.

 With the help of the cattle drover (Jackman), she drives 2,000 cattle over the harsh Australian landscape.
 Meanwhile, war is looming.

 Titanic movie fans will appreciate the epic scope of this romance film!
 So, if you’re looking for romance and action, Australia should fit perfectly!